Hi there! My name is Laurel and I love to run.

 I’ve also become really interested in bike touring.
 I biked over 2000 miles on a trip in the northwest US and southwest Canada.
 I’ve also done a few smaller trips around Massachusetts/New Hampshire and spent a few weeks touring in Alaska.

-I’ve started writing this blog after taking a few years away from it.
+I started writing this blog after taking a few years away from it.
 The main reason right now is that I want to document my experience dealing with popliteal artery entrapment syndrome.
-This basically means that the muscles behind my knees have an abnormal attachment and are crushing the main artery behind my knee.
-I’ll be getting a bypass as well as a muscle release surgery to hopefully solve the problem.
+This basically means that the muscles behind my knees have an abnormal attachment and are crushing the main artery that runs there.
+I had bypass surgery in October 2017 and a muscle release in February 2018 at the University of Maryland.
 I hope to create some more awareness for this weird condition and maybe provide some more information to somebody else going through the same thing.